Giant in the Workplace, Tiny at Home

 It made me wonder how I could be a competent business owner and founder of a learning center for kids and adults with ADHD and still be a hapless home diva who can’t put a meal together without burning it!
 I know I am not the only woman with ADHD facing this dilemma of running circles around others at work, but being unable to get the house clean or tackle dirty dishes and mind-numbing chores.

 What I realized is that I am not comparing apples to apples.
 Work and home are different worlds.
 We are paid to perform at work and are held accountable for our actions.
-This increases our adrenaline levels, like a gun to the head.
+This increases our adrenaline levels.
 We must be prepared for the meeting, arrive on time, and so on.
 We are given immediate feedback and measured on our achievements, or lack thereof.

 At home we are left to our own devices and in-and-out motivation.
 There is no structure to get our frontal lobes in gear to do boring tasks.
 The key to home success is to recreate an environment that simulates work.
 For example: